 The following measures are used for this plan; some of the measures support more than one objective.
-Values at the time of adoption of this MTP are included in Appendix 13.
+Appendix 13 includes the values of federally-required performance measures at the time of this plan's initial adoption.
 As values are updated or new ones are added, they can be found on each MPO's web site, and are incorporated by reference in the 2050 MTP.